farokht-tech/farokht-privacy-policy/README.md

 When you create an account as a **Brand** or **User**, we may collect:

 **Brand:**
-Full name, email, contact number, city, address, CNIC, brand name, brand category, social media links, logo, and business website.
+Full name, email, contact number, city, address, device token, CNIC, brand name, brand category, social media links, logo, banners, and business website.

 **User:**
-Full name, email, contact number, city, address, and CNIC.
+Full name, email, contact number, city, address, category, device token and CNIC.

 During signup, your phone number or email may be verified via a **one-time password (OTP)** to ensure account security.

 ### b.
 Content Information
-Photos, videos, and text shared on the Platform, including product listings, brand details, comments, reviews, and chat messages.
+Photos, videos, and text shared on the Platform — including product listings, brand details, reels, stories, Farokht promotional content (ads), comments, reviews, and chat messages.

 ### c.
 Device & Technical Data
-Device identifiers, IP address, browser or OS type, and analytics data (e.g., app usage logs).
-We also use cookies and similar technologies to improve functionality and personalize user experiences.
+We collect technical information to provide app functionality and improve performance.
+This includes:
+- **Device tokens** for push notifications
+- **Device identifiers, app version, and OS type** via Firebase Analytics

+No other device identifiers, IP addresses, or browser data are collected.

 ---